Skip to main content

 # RestoreReady condition — True when finished, False with a reason while running

-kubectl get kdcdatabase my-postgres -n my-project \
+kubectl get kdcdatabase my-postgres -n acme-production \

 -o jsonpath='{.status.conditions[?(@.type=="RestoreReady")].status}{" "}{.status.conditions[?(@.type=="RestoreReady")].message}{"\n"}'